Register a death

 Review of Medical Certificates of Cause of Death

-Some medical certificates will be selected for review and you will be informed if a review is taking place when you attend the registration office.
+Some medical certificates will be randomly selected for review and you will be informed if a review is taking place when you attend the registration office.
 This is done to help check that medical certificates are correct.

 When a medical certificate is chosen for review, it means there could be a delay in registering a person's death.
 If you're trying to arrange a funeral for someone, the funeral cannot go ahead until their death has been registered.
 The delay should be no more than 1 to 3 working days.